 October is Dysautonomia Awareness Month.
 Dysautonomia is an umbrella term for a variety of conditions including Post Orthostatic Tachycardia Syndrome (POTS), Ehlers Danlos Syndrome (EDS), and Neurocardiogenic Syncope (NCS).
 It's estimated that over 70 million people worldwide live with a form of Dysautonomia.*

-VIM & VIGR Brand Ambassador, Sarah, shares her journey to a dysautonomia diagnosis with us in this blog.
+We have talked about Dysautonomia on our blog before, and we asked VIM & VIGR Brand Ambassador, Sarah, to share her journey to a dysautonomia diagnosis with us in this blog.

 My journey to a diagnosis is a long and winding road.
 It started in 2002 when I was five years old.
 I was standing in a local CVS with my mom, waiting in line to pick up a prescription.
 One moment, I was standing and looking at all the different boxes in the aisle, and the next minute, I was lying on my back on the dirty carpet, my vision grey and fuzzy, like television static.
 I remember being confused and having no idea what happened.
 From there, came multiple hospital visits, countless blood tests, EKGs, Holter monitors, echocardiograms, and a diet of Gatorade.
 I was eventually diagnosed with Vasovagal Syncope and hoped my troubles would be over with that diagnosis.